 - Sensory and Physical

 The Special Educational Needs Code of Practice 2014 gives guidance to schools in meeting the needs of pupils.
 It sets out how help should be given in a step by step approach.
 As parent/carer, you will be consulted at all stages of this graduated approach (please see link below)and staff will inform you of the additional work they do with your child.
-The link below provides more information about the Bury Council Graduated Approach to SEND:
+The link below provides more information about the Bury Council's local offer to SEND:

 Mrs Rohman leads and manages SEND provision and can be contacted via the school office: 0161 723 3416